roocs/rook/docs/source/dataset_processing_flow.rst

 * workflow outputs are treated like direct files unless a future workflow model gives them an explicit source identity.

+Aligned full-file ``c3s-cica-atlas`` subset requests return the catalog's original files without opening them, so no fixes are applied.
+Set ``project:c3s-cica-atlas.apply_fixes_to_full_files = true`` to force those requests through normal subset processing and the configured fix backend.
+Requests that make a real spatial, temporal, component, or level selection are always processed.
+A whole-globe area is treated as a no-op rather than forcing an otherwise aligned request through subset processing.
+For other areas, Rook opens one representative file and reads only its latitude and longitude coordinates.
+An area containing the dataset's complete coordinate extent is also a no-op, while a disjoint area fails early.
+Partial or unrecognised grids continue through normal subset processing.

 Decadal concat fixes remain an operation-specific rule for now.
 They are applied inside concat because they prepare multiple forecast files for concatenation, not because the generic dataset opener can infer the whole operation context.